How to Play Poker - For Beginners

 This can be a little daunting when looking to play online.
 First and foremost, it's important to know that regardless of which poker room you choose to play at, you are not obligated to play for real money.
-Second to that, all the poker rooms we advertise have play money tables where you can practice for as long as you want.
+Second to that, all the top poker sites we advertise have play money tables where you can practice for as long as you want.
 If you choose never to deposit any money, that's your call.

 That said, the question of where to play poker is something that we specialize in.
 There are hundreds of sites to choose from but in our view our focus has always been on the top 15 - a number we believe delivers the all the most reputable sites that give you the best start to your game online.
 Check our our professional card room reviews.